code-warrior/examples--principles-of-databases--cs-365--uhart/installing-apache-mysql-and-php/mac/README.md

 Download the Community Server version of MySQL (version 9.1 as of this writing) from [MySQL Community Downloads](https://dev.mysql.com/downloads/mysql/).
 Choose the **DMG Archive** version of the installer for the chip on your machine: **x86, 64-bit** for Intel chips; **ARM, 64-bit** for the Apple M1, M2, and M3 chips.
 Make sure to take all the defaults during the installation process.

+You should have access to MySQL from The Terminal.
+Check before you proceed: Launch The Terminal, then type `which mysql`.
+Your response should be akin to, `/usr/local/mysql/bin/mysql`.
+If the response is `not found`, then look at the MySQL entry in `System Settings`.
+The path to the MySQL binaries appears under the large version number on the right.

-Once you’re done installing MySQL, log in as root and run the `status` command.
+Launch The Terminal and log in as `root`, then run the `status` command.
 Ensure that `Server characterset`, `Db characterset`, `Client characterset`, and `Conn. characterset` are all set to `utf8mb4`.

 ---

 ## Install PHP

-Use Homebrew to install PHP:
+Use [Homebrew](https://brew.sh/) to install PHP:

 ```bash
 brew install php
 ```

-Pay attention to the the `caveats` that Homebrew informs you about once the installation is complete.
-If you miss it, run `brew info php` at anytime to retrieve that info.
+**Note**: Pay attention to the the `caveats` page at the conclusion of the installation.
+It contains paths you’ll need in a future step.
+If you miss it, run `brew info php` at anytime to retrieve the caveats info.

 ---